-Victims have the right to choose whether or not they pursue criminal and/or campus disciplinary proceedings.
+Victims have the right to pursue criminal and/or campus disciplinary proceedings and seek restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court or "nocontact" orders issued by the College.
+Victims also have the right to decline to report to or notify law enforcement.
 Those who choose to participate in legal action for offenses that occur on campus can contact the Office of Campus Police Services at (609) 771-2345 or 911 or by visiting the office located in the Administrative Services Building, room 104.
-If the crime occurred off campus, victims should contact the local police or the Office of Campus Police Services for assistance in reporting the crime to the appropriate police department.
-Subsequently, the Office of Campus Police Services will work in partnership with the Mercer County Prosecutor's Office for investigations and legal proceedings.
+If the crime occurred off campus, victims should contact the local police